jWatsonDev/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 16: May 16, 2021

+**Today's Progress**: More Terraform--created AZ functions and deployed.
+Also, toggled from msal to adal due to msal not supporting function auth.

+**Thoughts:** Check.

 ### Day 15: May 15, 2021

 **Today's Progress**: Finished up Angular/MSAL/AAD, added TF iac for az static site, and studdied func deployment.
 Code pushed to GitHub.